Quickstart

 If Kargo installation fails with a 403

-it is likely that docker
+, it is likely that Docker is configured

-configured to authenticate to ghcr.io
+to authenticate to ghcr.io

 with an expired token.
+The Kargo chart and images

 docker logout ghcr.io